Austin-For-Everyone/Austin-For-Everone/resources/letter-to-the-editor.md

 ### Less is More

-Nobody likes a windbag.
 Try to keep your letter around 250 words.
+This will mean that should the editorial board desire to publish or quote it, it will require minimal editing.

 ## Writing Your Letter